influxdata/influxdb/client/README.md

 For more information please check out the
 [Cluster Admin Docs](http://influxdb.com/docs/v0.9/query_language/database_administration.html).

-For the impatients, you can create a new admin user _bubba_ by firing off the [InfluxDB CLI](https://github.com/influxdb/influxdb/blob/master/cmd/influx/main.go).
+For the impatient, you can create a new admin user _bubba_ by firing off the [InfluxDB CLI](https://github.com/influxdb/influxdb/blob/master/cmd/influx/main.go).

 ```shell